open-mmlab/mmocr/demo/docs/ocr_demo.md

 1. If `--imshow` is specified, the demo will also show the image with OpenCV.
 2. The `ocr_image_demo.py` script only supports GPU and so the `--device` parameter cannot take cpu as an argument.
+3. (Experimental) By specifying `--ocr-in-lines`, the ocr results will be grouped and presented in lines.